 Once Star Wars: Galaxy's Edge officially opened, we hopped back to check out Savi's Workshop operations again.
 The Gatherers outside were letting people in standby build lightsabers, so don't lose hope!
 If you don't have a reservation, the very best time is to check at night around 8 p.m.
-A cast member also told us that each session generally allows up to 1-3 standby builders (or 5 at most), depending on no-shows and cancellations.
+A cast member also told us that each session generally allows one to three standby builders, depending on no-shows and cancellations.

 Warning — the rest of this post contains some spoilers!